StackStorm/st2/docs/source/upgrade_notes.rst

 |st2| In Development
 --------------------

 * New ``abandoned`` action execution status has been introduced.
 State is applied to action execution when an actionrunner currently running some executions quits or is killed via TERM.This is therefore effectively a failure state as |st2| can no longer validate the state of this execution.
 Being a failure state any code that checks for an action failure should be updated to check for ``abandoned`` state in addition to ``failed`` and ``timeout``.

+* ``params`` attribute in the action chain task definition has been replaced with the new ``parameters`` attribute.
+This way it's now consistent with the attribute name in the action metadata file.
+For backward compatibility reason, old parameter name will still be supported until the next major release, but you are encouraged to update your action chain definitions to use the new parameters name.

 |st2| 1.2
 ---------